snowdj/pixyll/_posts/2016-10-103-Probability.md

 Solution: The answer is no. First, note that for any probability p∈[0,1], the Shannon information content corresponding to this probability is log2⁡(1/p), which has a value from 0 to infinity, i.e., Shannon information content is always nonnegative.
 Shannon entropy is just a weighted average of Shannon information content, where the weights are nonnegative.
 A nonnegative weighted sum of a collection of nonnegative numbers remains nonnegative.

-#### Part 2: Inference in Graphical Models > Week 5: Introduction to Part 2 on Inference in Graphical Models > Introduction to Inference in Graphical Modelshttp://agecon2.tamu.edu/people/faculty/mccarl-bruce/641clas\02_641
+#### Part 2: Inference in Graphical Models > Week 5: Introduction to Part 2 on Inference in Graphical Models > Introduction to Inference in Graphical Models

+INTRODUCTION TO INFERENCE IN GRAPHICAL MODELS (TRANSCRIPT)

+As we saw earlier, inference about hidden random variables from observations requires an exponential amount of computation.
+In this section, we will see that exploiting structure and probability distributions can lead to much more efficient inference.

+Interestingly, the class of probability distributions that have that structure is quite broad and applicable to a wide range of real world problems.
+We will formally describe and characterize these probability distributions.
+Surprisingly, the complexity of the inference algorithms for this class of probability distributions becomes linear in the number of variables involved.

+In this section, the core concept that we will introduce and use is graphical models.
+Graphical models combine graph theory with probability to capture structure in probability distributions.
+We will use graphical models to describe the structure, to reason about conditional independence relationships in these probability distributions, and to do derive efficient inference algorithms.

+The algorithms you will see in the section are closely related to two famous algorithms.
+The first one is the Kalman filter.
+It was used to guide the Apollo mission, and is used today in many important engineering applications.

+The second algorithm is the Viterbi algorithm.
+It was originally designed to decode messages in noisy communication networks.
+And today it is used in almost every wireless communication protocol.